saint0x/jockey-cli/README.md

 # Jockey CLI

-A high-performance CLI tool that converts Git repositories into structured text formats optimized for LLM ingestion.
+A high-performance CLI tool that converts repositories into structured text formats optimized for LLM ingestion.
 The tool recursively processes repositories and generates a human-readable output with an ASCII directory tree.

 ## Features